-For women living with a heart-shaped uterus, known as bicornuate uterus, trying to conceive and going on to labor and delivery has in some cases been problematic.
-This malformation of the uterus during formation as an embryo for some women is a cause of fertility issues, or may be a contributing factor for fertility problems.
+For women living with a heart-shaped uterus, also known as bicornuate uterus, trying to conceive and then going on to labor and delivery, has in some cases been problematic.
+This malformation of the uterus happens during development as an embryo.
+For some women, a heart-shaped uterus may be a contributing factor to fertility problems.

 When a female embryo is forming, somehow the fusion process of the mellurian ducts does not form as it should, thus the top part of the uterus forms in two separate sections with “horns” on each top section, while the lower part remains normal as one part.
 This is where the heart-shaped and bicornuate names come from.
 In women with this condition the uterus forms the shape of a heart rather than and upside down pear shape.
 This malformation can be in varying degrees.
 For some there will be a uterus that appears to be almost split into two different uterine cavities, while others only have a slight heart-shape appearance.

 I was quite surprised to find out that only about 1% of all women in the United States have a heart-shaped uterus.
 I was surprised because honestly we get quite a few women writing in that have this condition.
 I also have personally know many women who have a heart-shaped uterus.
 Of all these women none that I know personally has ever had trouble conceiving, but all of them have had labor and/or delivery problems.
 We do get a lot of questions from women wondering if having a heart-shaped uterus is contributing or causing their fertility struggles.
 The answer cannot be a simple yes or no, and that is because of the varying degrees of this condition.

 Is My Heart-shaped Uterus Causing My Difficulty in Conceiving?